Azure/communication-ui-library-ios/AzureCommunicationUI/sdk/AzureCommunicationUIChat/README.md

 pod 'AzureCommunicationUIChat', '1.0.0-beta.1'
 ```

-### Manual Installation
-If you prefer importing Mobile UI Library as an Embedded Framework to your project, please see [Manual Installation](manual-installation.md) for instructions.

 ## Quick Sample

 The Chat Composite requires two objects to work together, the adapter and the view.